Maybe you’ve always dreamed of writing a book but were dissuaded by publisher rejection?

-The Internet has become a cornucopia of literature offerings from talented nobodies around the world in multiple formats and price ranges on web sites such as Smashwords and CreateSpace with Amazon.
+The Internet has become a cornucopia of literature offerings from talented nobodies around the world in multiple formats and price ranges on various web sites.
 But is it as quick and easy as the websites suggest?

 Ever the adventurer, I opted to explore this self-publishing venue for my finished manuscript, “Nursing Chose Me: Called to an Art of Compassion.”